lamarwhitej/datadog-sync-cli/README.md

 - edit hardcoded `sourceid` in `datadog_sync/model/logs_facets.py` for your organizations, by getting the values in URLs with manual update facet on the web ui.
 - setup dogweb cookie mode, cf above

+### trace_facets
+how to use:
+- edit hardcoded `sourceid` in `datadog_sync/model/trace_facets.py` for your organizations, by getting the values in URLs with manual update facet on the web ui.
+- setup dogweb cookie mode, cf above

 ### logs_views
+how to use:
+- setup dogweb cookie mode, cf above

+### trace_views
 how to use:
 - setup dogweb cookie mode, cf above